pgodwin/PictSharp/Readme.md

 PictSharp is a .NET library for converting images to Apple's [PICT Format](https://en.wikipedia.org/wiki/PICT).

-It's based on PICT encoder from TwelveMonkeys by Harald Kuhr.
-8-bit support is based on studying the ImageMagick and Apple Quickdraw documentation.
+It's based on the 32-bit PICT encoder from TwelveMonkeys by Harald Kuhr.
+Indexed image support is based on studying the ImageMagick and Apple Quickdraw documentation.

-The PackBits encoding is ported from the Apache Commons Image Library Java implementation.
+PackBits has been ported from the TIFF PackBits implementation in ImageSharp.

-Implemented today is support for:
+## What's supported?
+ - PICT 2.0 Encoding of bitmap data
  - 32-bit (4-channel) PackBits compressed
- - 8-bit (1-channel) PackBits compressed
+ - 2, 4 & 8-bit (1-channel) PackBits compressed

-All are PICT 2.0 format (basically MacII onwards).
+ - 1-bit Images PackBit compressed

 What's not supported?
 =====================
- - 16 and 24-bit images aren't working
- - 1 and 4-bit images are probably not working.
  - Decoding any PICT images
+ - 16-Bit images (more work required)

 Usage
 =====